xchem/fragalysis-backend/README.md

     docker-compose down

->   When running locally (via `docker-compose`) Celery tasks are set to run
-    synchronously, like a function call rather than as asynchronous tasks.
+When running locally (via `docker-compose`) Celery tasks are set to run synchronously, like a function call rather than as asynchronous tasks.
 This is controlled by the `CELERY_TASK_ALWAYS_EAGER` environment variable that you'll find in the `docker-compose.yml` file.
+If asynchronous Celery tasks are needed in local development, they can be launched with the additional compose file:

+    docker compose -f docker-compose.yml -f docker-compose.celery.yml up

 There is also a convenient bash script that can be used to build and push an image to a repository. you just need to provide the Docker image *namespace* and a *tag*.